kensodemann/kensodemann.github.io/_posts/2018-11-16-deep-linking.markdown

 categories: ionic cordova
 ---

-These links are associated with my public [Deeplinks Demo][PublicDeeplinksDemo] application.
+These links are associated with my public (and very out of date) [Deeplinks Demo][PublicDeeplinksDemo] application.
 This application does not fully work on iOS at this time.
 I could rectify that, but it is not really all that high on my list of things to do at this time.

 - [Current Weather][rootTest]
 - [Forecasts][categoriesTest]